inspatiallabs/inspatial-dev/packages/run-draft/doc/faq-vs.md

 - Imposes structure on your code
 - Ships with its own renderer
-- Creates conflicts with other rendering environments (try using Vue & React together—you'll need significant low-level API changes to make it work)
+- Creates conflicts with other rendering environments (try using Vue & React together you'll need significant low-level API changes to make it work)

 **What Makes Something a Module:**

 - Gets out of your way
 - Integrates seamlessly with existing codebases
 - Works regardless of your rendering choice or runtime environment
-- Traditionally called "libraries"—but we call them modules because they're more than that
+- Traditionally called "libraries" but we call them modules because they're more than that

 **In the InSpatial Ecosystem:**